segmentio/segment-docs/src/connections/spec/common.md

 **All timestamps are [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601) date strings.**

 > note ""
-> **NOTE:** ISO-8601 date strings with timezones included are required when using timestamps with [Personas](/docs/personas/).
-Sending custom traits without a timezone included in the timestamp will result in the value not being saved.
+> **NOTE:** You must use ISO-8601 date strings _including_ timezones when you use timestamps with [Personas](/docs/personas/).
+If you send custom traits without a timezone, Segment does not save the timestamp value.

 ### Timestamp Overview